Rundle station

-Rundle Station is a CTrain light rail station in Calgary, Alberta.
-It is a stop on the Northeast Line (Route 202) and opened on April 27, 1985, as part of the original line.
+Rundle Station is a Calgary C-Train light rail station in the Northeast community of Rundle.
+It is the sixth station northeast of City Hall on the Blue Line, with Marlborough Station sitting in the southbound direction, and Whitehorn Station sitting in the northbound direction.
+The station opened on April 27, 1985, as part of the original Northeast Route 202 Line.

 The station is located in the median of 36 Street NE, to the north of the intersection of 20 Avenue NE/Rundlehorn Drive, right in front of Sunridge Mall.
 The station is 8.4 km from the City Hall Interlocking.
 Pedestrian overpasses connect the station to both sides of 36 Street NE.
-Stairs, escalators, as well as an elevator provide access down to the centre-loading platform.
+Stairs, escalators, as well as an elevator provide access down to the station platform.

-The station serves Rundle and the Sunridge Mall with 350 parking spaces are included across the station.
+The station serves the community of Rundle to the east and Sunridge Mall to the west, with 350 parking spaces are included across the station premises (not including the parking on the premises of Sunridge Mall).